phoenixwizard/alarisprime.com/src/members/bharani.md

     url: https://github.com/bharani91
 ---

 Bharani is a designer, full-stack developer and entrepreneur.
-He has successfully bootstrapped [Resumonk](https://www.resumonk.com)—an online résumé <abbr>(CV)</abbr> maker.
+He has successfully bootstrapped [Resumonk](https://www.resumonk.com)—an online resume maker.

 He has previously worked with a wide array of startups on different platforms ranging from hybrid mobile applications to rich client web applications.